For more information on NAMI education programs, trainings, and presentations contact:

 Qualifications for Facilitator Training: (1) Must be a family member/significant other/close friend of an individual who is living with a mental health diagnosis.
 (2) Willingness to participate in mandatory 2-day training.
 (3) Must be a NAMI member or become a member prior to training.
 (4) Willingness to maintain fidelity of the NAMI Family Support Group model and maintain participant confidentiality.

-To train to be a NAMI Family Support Group Facilitator, please download and complete a NAMI Family Support Group facilitator training application.
+To train to be a NAMI Family Support Group Facilitator, please download and complete a NAMI Family Support Group Facilitator training application.
 Send completed application to email@example.com.
-You will be notified when training opportunities become available.
+The deadline to submit the application is Monday, September 16.

 NAMI Basics is a free, 6-week education program for parents and family caregivers of children and teens (ages 3-17) who are experiencing symptoms of a mental illness or whom have already been diagnosed.
 The course is taught by a trained team with lived experience—they know what you’re going through because they’ve been there.
 The 6-session program provides critical strategies for taking care of your child and learning the ropes of recovery.